Frenk3D/ing-sw-2022-Previtera-Riccardi-Scaccia/README.md

 | __JUnit__      | Unit testing framework (recommended by the course).                                       |

 ### Other useful info/links:
 Peer-reviews, JavaDoc (generable from intellij) and network protocol messages are in the deliverables folder.

+####Supervisor: Prof. G. Cugola
+####Grade: 30/30 cum laude.